David W. Engstrom

 He earned his Juris Doctor degree from Cornell Law School in 1995 and his Bachelor’s Degree from the University of Pennsylvania in 1992.
 Upon graduating from law school, David clerked for the Honorable Janis Graham Jack, U.S. District Court for the Southern District of Texas.
 Prior to starting his own law firm, David practiced law with a well-known business litigation boutique firm and a mid-sized firm in Philadelphia.

-David is admitted to practice in the Commonwealth of Pennsylvania, and the following federal courts: United States District Court for the Eastern District of Pennsylvania, United States Court of Appeals for the Third Circuit and United States Court of Appeals for the Federal Circuit.
+David is admitted to practice in the Commonwealth of Pennsylvania, and the following federal courts: United States District Court for the Eastern District of Pennsylvania, United States District Court for the Western District of Pennsylvania, United States Court of Appeals for the Third Circuit and United States Court of Appeals for the Federal Circuit.

 - Successfully resolved an unfair competition dispute for a technology company.